Making the Best Decisions for our Senior Dogs

 I decided to share this experience with all of you to give you the confidence to make these tough decisions for your older dogs.
 It certainly wasn’t an easy decision for me.
 John said to me before, “only do this if you could be okay with the consequences of something unpredicted happening and Buzz not making it through the surgery.”
 I knew in my heart I could because success would make Buzz’s life so much better and doing nothing meant watching Buzz struggle the rest of his days carrying around at least 10 extra pounds of “lumps.”

 Having a senior dog in the house can bring joy, but I think it is critical that we bring joy to them.
 A few years ago I wrote about the importance of “Big Adventures” for our senior dogs

-I really believe the small effort of these big adventures makes a mammoth difference to our dog’s longevity but it also can brings you joy as you take a few moments from your day to reflect on a lifetime.
+I really believe the small effort of these big adventures makes a mammoth difference to our dog’s longevity but it also can bring you joy as you take a few moments from your day to reflect on a lifetime.
 This blog is written in celebration of the senior dog, may every day of their “retired” lives be enriched and filled with many “big adventures.”